 Since you likely came here looking for DIY tree trimming services in Toronto, you may already know that pruning is the best way to keep your tree looking good, safe and healthy.
 Many large dead and broken limbs hanging in trees can be hazardous if people or pets are underneath the trees on a regular basis.

 DIY tree trimming can be a way to handle a small problem you may have, like a branch that sticks out onto a path, but if you find yourself cutting the tree over and over again, it would be best to call in an arborist.
 We often get called to work on trees that clients have been cutting themselves for years.
+These trees have problems.

-Frequently, this DIY tree trimming has caused wounds and rot in the tree, or resulted in large bare patches in the tree that cannot be fixed by pruning.
+Frequently, DIY tree trimming has caused wounds and rot in the tree, or resulted in large bare patches in the tree that cannot be fixed by pruning.
 These issues could have been addressed with a quick, inexpensive visit.
 Small jobs to remove a few branches can be done at low cost every couple of years, preserving the look and value of the tree without compromising your safety.